 Seal Doors and Windows

 Check your windows and doors for cracks around the frames and caulk or seal them as needed.
 Apply new weatherstripping.
-Consider getting an energy audit to test for leaks that you can’t detect.
+Consider getting an energy audit to test for leaks you can’t detect.

 How To Mosquito-Proof Your Yard

-Spring is such a lovely time of year to enjoy spending time outdoors in Houston.
+Spring is a lovely time of year to enjoy spending time outdoors in Houston.
 Unfortunately, mosquitoes can sometimes spoil our fun.
 Here are a few ways to prevent these biting insects from hanging out in your yard.

 Take Preventative Measures